InvasiveH8ter/NASDM/README.md

 * visit https://code.earthengine.google.com/register

 Below the main registration link is the text, "Noncommercial users can also use Earth Engine without creating Cloud projects.
 Click here for the signup form."

-Click this link and fill in the required fields.
+Click this link and fill in the required fields making sure to select research or academia wherever asked.

 You will receive an email with a link to the Earth Engine Code Editor.

 Follow this link to your Earth Engine account.
 Click on the Assets tab and then click on the NEW dropdown.
 You will be asked to create your username here, which can simply be left as is.
 After this, you should now have a Legacy Asset that you can add folders and upload data to.

 ---